-I'm Shreyas, and I study how to make autonomous systems, such as robots, safe and practical.
 I'm an assistant professor at Georgia Tech in the George W. Woodruff School of Mechanical Engineering.
+I study how to make robots safe and practical.

 1 Jan 2023: I started as an Assistant Professor in the George W. Woodruff School of Mechanical Engineering at Georgia Tech!